jatinrao29/Data-analysis-projects/README.md

 # Data-analysis-projects
-Select my-new-branch from dropdown to view projects.
+Select my-new-branch from dropdown(main branch) to view projects.